shangwei5/SelfDRSC_plusplus/README.md

 If you have any questions, please contact csweishang@gmail.com.

 ## Acknowledgements
-This code is built on [SelfDRSC](https://github.com/shangwei5/SelfDRSC).
+This code is built on [SelfDRSC](https://github.com/shangwei5/SelfDRSC) and [InterpAny-Clearer](https://github.com/zzh-tech/InterpAny-Clearer).
+We thank the authors for sharing the codes.